alpaka-group/llama/docs/pages/iteration.rst

 Datum domain iterating
 ----------------------

-Datum domain is done using using meta programming techniques with :cpp:`llama::forEachLeaf`.
+The datum domain is iterated using :cpp:`llama::forEachLeaf`.
-It takes a datum domain as template argument and a functor as run time parameter.
+It takes a datum domain as template argument and a functor as function argument.
 The functor is then called for each leaf of the datum domain tree with a datum coord as argument:

 .. code-block:: C++